 Do you expect to add new sub-advisors to the fund?

-We’ve added one sub-advisor so far (to our original lineup), and we are in the midst of due diligence work on others.
-Over time, it’s possible we will gradually grow the group.
-This assumes we can find sub-advisors that meet our very high standards and who we believe are additive in some way to the overall portfolio.
-They also have to be willing to work for an acceptable fee so we can keep overall fund expenses at a very competitive level.
+We’ve added two sub-advisors so far (to our original lineup).
+Over time, it’s possible we will continue to gradually grow the group.
+This assumes we can find sub-advisors that meet our very high due diligence standards, who we believe are additive to the overall portfolio’s risk-return profile, and whose fees enable us to keep overall fund expenses at a very competitive level.